department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/features/README.md

 ### Situation Update
 Situation updates consist of a rich-text Update, a date & time stamp, and an option to send the Update via email  to subscribers of emergency emails for that VAMC System.
 This allows Editors to create a one-time banner, but follow up with evolving updates as a situation develops.

-Situation updates appear on each VAMCs' Operating status page.
+Situation updates appear on each VAMC System Operating status page.

 **Related KB articles:**
 [How to create a situation update](https://prod.cms.va.gov/help/vamc/how-to-create-a-situation-update)